Talrajsingh/Talrajsingh/README.md

 ### 👯 I’m looking to collaborate on...

 Projects that involve building full-stack applications with the MERN stack.
-I'm especially interested in projects that use **TypeScript** or integrate **RESTful APIs**.

 ---

 ### 💬 Ask me about...